scrapy/scrapy/docs/topics/request-response.rst

         they're shown on the string representation of the Response (`__str__` method) which is used by the engine for logging.

-    .. attribute:: Response.cache

-        A dict that contains arbitrary cached data for this response, similar to the :attr:`Request.cache` attribute.
-See the :attr:`Request.cache`
-        attribute for more info.

     .. method:: Response.copy()

        Return a new Response which is a copy of this Response.
-The attribute :attr:`Response.meta` is copied, while :attr:`Response.cache` is not.

     .. method:: Response.replace([url, status, headers, body, meta, flags, cls])

        Return a Response object with the same members, except for those members given new values by whichever keyword arguments are specified.
 The attribute :attr:`Response.meta` is copied by default (unless a new value is given in the ``meta`` argument).
-The  :attr:`Response.cache` attribute is always cleared.

 .. _topics-request-response-ref-response-subclasses: